-20.7.3 Any Article 2.4 whereabouts violation (whether a filing failure or a missed test) declared by the ICF under rules in force prior to the Effective Date that has not expired prior to the Effective Date and that would qualify as a whereabouts failure (whether a Filing Failure or a Missed Test, as those terms are defined in International Standard for the Testing and Investigations) prior to the Effective Date shall be carried forward and may be relied upon, prior to expiry, in accordance with the International Standard for Testing and Investigation, but it shall be deemed to have expired 12 months after it occurred.

-20.7.4 Where a period of Ineligibility imposed by the ICF under rules in force prior to the Effective Date has not yet expired as of the Effective Date, the Person who is Ineligible may apply to the ICF for a reduction in the period of Ineligibility in light of the amendments made to the Code as from the Effective Date.
-To be valid, such application must be made before the period of Ineligibility has expired.

-20.7.5 For purposes of assessing the period of Ineligibility for a second violation under Article 10.7.1, sanction for the first where the violation was determined based on rules in force prior to the Effective Date, the period of Ineligibility which would have been assessed for that first violation had these Anti-Doping Rules been applicable, shall be applied.
+- 20.7.3 Any Article 2.4 whereabouts violation (whether a filing failure or a missed test) declared by the ICF under rules in force prior to the Effective Date that has not expired prior to the Effective Date and that would qualify as a whereabouts failure (whether a Filing Failure or a Missed Test, as those terms are defined in International Standard for Testing Investigations) prior to the Effective Date shall carried forward and may be relied upon, prior to expiry, in accordance with the International Standard for Testing and Investigation, but it shall be deemed to have expired 12 months after it occurred. - 20.7.4 Where a period of Ineligibility imposed by the ICF under rules in force prior to the Effective Date has not yet expired as of the Effective Date, the Person who is Ineligible may apply to the ICF for a reduction in the period of Ineligibility in light of the amendments made to the Code as from the Effective Date.
+To be valid, such application must be made before the period of Ineligibility has expired. - For purposes of assessing the period of Ineligibility for a second violation under Article 10.7.1, the sanction for first the violation was determined based on rules in force prior to Effective Date, the period of Ineligibility which would have been assessed for that first violation had these Anti-Doping Rules been applicable, shall be applied.